rbisdorff/Digraph3/docSphinx/tutorial.rst

 Inspecting the outranking digraph .................................

 We are going to compute the bipolar outranking digraph (see [BIS-2013]_) from the given performance tableau *t*.
-The `showHTMLRelationTable` method shows the resulting bipolarly-valued adjacency matrix in a system browser window:
+The ``Digraph.showHTMLRelationTable`` method shows the resulting bipolar-valued adjacency matrix in a system browser window:
     >>> from outrankingDigraphs import BipolarOutrankingDigraph
     >>> g = BipolarOutrankingDigraph(t)
     >>> g.showHTMLRelationTable()